TomPlanche/aoc-cli-v2/README.md

 AOC CLI streamlines your Advent of Code workflow by generating consistent, well-structured Rust projects.
 Each project includes a shared utilities crate with common helpers for grid navigation, point mathematics, and a standardized solution trait pattern.

+### Why This Tool?

+Advent of Code challenges often require similar utilities: grid traversal, coordinate systems, and consistent input parsing.
+This CLI eliminates the repetitive setup by:
+- Pre-packaging proven patterns from previous years
+- Enforcing separation between parsing and solving logic
+- Providing battle-tested coordinate and direction utilities
+- Letting you focus on the puzzle, not the boilerplate

 ### Key Features

 - **Workspace Generation**: Creates cargo workspaces with shared utilities and individual day crates